The Rohan Regional Shows 1981 – 1986 part of Rohan Life

 By the time we entered the new decade the story developed very rapidly.

 The decision to enter the retail side of the business was not taken lightly.
-It was I remember one of those very big decisions, but also we had no choice.
+It was I remember one of those very big decisions.
 I remember the hour, even the moment when that decision was taken.
 Sitting on a dustbins outside the German Trade Show, which was in Cologne all those years ago.
 We had listened for 4 days to every reason under the sun why the Rohan lightweight range would not sell and why most retailers would not stock it.
 With a few exceptions of course.
 So on our way back we devised our plan.
 We would do what the music industry did and still do, take Rohan on the road.

 We had built a good customer mailing list and had a deep understanding of our customers.
 So it was simple, choose a location, invite our customers, turn up with the range and everybody would be happy.
 Well, everybody except the retailers.
 They were not happy.
 In fact, they were very unhappy and decided to have nothing to do with us again.
 A manufacturer could not sell direct…